prapti-gupta-1805/Linguistic-Fingerprinting/README.md

 ## License

-This project is intended for educational and research purposes.
+For educational and research purposes.